 Creative technical professionals play a vital role in our society, and it has become increasingly clear that there is a need to provide this cohort of the technical workforce with a framework via which their skills and expertise can be recognised and validated.
-There are already in existence professional registers for the science, engineering and IT communities and they provide ways in which the technical personnel employed in those sectors can get their expertise recognised widely.
+There were already in existence professional registers for the science, engineering and IT communities and they provide ways in which the technical personnel employed in those sectors can get their expertise recognised widely.
 These registers have been in place for many years.
 Examples of such registers are Chartered Scientist (CSci), Registered Scientist (RSci) and Registered Science Technician (RSciTech), these registers being held by the Science Council).
 In addition, there are also engineering and IT registers held by the Engineering Council: Chartered Engineer (CEng), Engineering Technician (EngTech) and Information and Communication Technology Technician (ICTTech).
-Presently there is no framework available that can provide similar recognition for the creative industries technical/specialist workforce.
+Until recently there was no framework available that could provide similar recognition for the creative industries technical / specialist workforce, but this changed in April 2023.

 Professional registration provides a benchmark through which the public, employers and their clients can have confidence and trust that registered personnel have met internationally recognised professional standards.
-The Institute of Science & Technology (IST) is The Professional Body for the Technical Workforce, and it has long since recognised the benefits to both employers and employees of professional registration and has been working towards the development and introduction of a bespoke framework which would be suitable for the creative industries for some time.
-It is the IST's aim to give professionals within the creative technologies the same opportunity to have their much valued expertise recognised, both nationally and internationally.
+The Institute of Science & Technology (IST) is The Professional Body for the Technical Workforce, and it has long since recognised the benefits to both employers and employees of professional registration and worked hard in collaboration with Creative UK to develop and introduce a bespoke framework which is suitable for the creative industries and technologies.